 A regulation uniform, chosen by the School, will be worn for convocation exercises.
 Hair must be off the collar.
 Only one pair of post earrings may be worn.
 No other jewelry will be permitted.
-No other visible piercing or tatoos.
-Standard white nursing shoes, or all white sneakers will be worn as well as white stockings for women and white socks for men.
-If student deviates from the above uniform code they will not be permitted to participate in the graduation ceremony.
+No other visible piercing or tattoos.
+Standard white nursing shoes, or all white sneakers will be worn as well as white stockings with the dress and white socks with pants.
+If the student deviates from the above uniform code they will not be permitted to participate in the graduation ceremony.